Project 4: A Scheme Interpreter

 Re-writing programs can be useful: we can write an interpreter that only

-handles a small core of the language, and then write a procedure analyze
+handles a small core of the language, and then write a procedure analyze that

 converts other special forms into the core language before a program is passed